whitgroves/solidity-contracts/README.md

     function decimals() external pure returns(uint) { return 0; }
 }
 ```
 Similar to `TaxableERC20`, the contract will collect a % of each transaction to be taxed and/or burned to maintain the supply target set by `setTargetSupply()`.
+Note that transactions involving tax-exempt addresses are also exempt from automatic burns.

 Because the tax limit is shared and enforced by `setTaxRate()` and `burnRate()`, high inflation will prevent raises in the tax rate, and a high tax rate will throttle the burn rate until the supply reaches its target.